Make Inclusion Part of Your Culture

 Our program has a 94% success rate in helping our graduates measurably move forward in their lives.

-The underserved disabled population faces multiple obstacles to employment, including access to job opportunities with accommodations, access to transportation, interviewing challenges, and employer myths and biases.
+• Did you know that many adults with disabilities are unemployed or underemployed?
+This population faces multiple obstacles including access to job opportunities with accommodations, access to transportation, interviewing challenges, and employer myths and biases.
+The RAISE model works to change just that...

 improved quality of life, the satisfaction of receiving a paycheck, increased self-confidence and self-esteem, an expanded social network, improved mental health, personal pride, a sense of community, the social capital of being an employed person, and the sense of being a valued member of a team.

-Become a RAISE on the Road (ROTR) Pilot Site
+Become a RAISE on the Road (ROTR) Site

-Click here to complete the Pilot Site information form and we will be in touch.
+How Can My Community Get Started?
+Click here to complete the information form, and we will be in touch.

 Frequently Asked Questions…